244.052 Predatory offenders; notice.

 (i) the relationship of prior victims to the offender;

 (ii) the number of prior offenses or victims;

 (iii) the duration of the offender's prior offense history;

-(iv) the length of time since the offender's last prior offense while the offender was at risk to
+(iv) the length of time since the offender's last prior offense while the offender was at risk to commit offenses; and

 (v) the offender's prior history of other antisocial acts;